-Interior fogging on the windshield can be quickly removed by turning the mode selector to Defrost.
+Interior fogging on the windshield can be quickly removed by turning the mode selector to Defrost, and turning on the high blower.
 The Defrost/Floor mode can be used to maintain a clear windshield and provide sufficient heating.
 If side window fogging becomes a problem increase blower speed.
 Vehicle windows tend to fog on the inside in mild but rainy or humid weather.